sjmcculloch/smblog/_posts/2017-09-14-gamification-concepts-in-software-design.md

 - Vote up an Answer (+10) - *person who submitted answer gains reputation*
 - Vote down an Answer (-1) - *person who submitted answer loses reputation*

 You'll notice a difference in the amount of points between the two sets.
-Generally the second is a deeper level of engagement (voting by peers) and is therefore rewarded better.
+The second is a vote by your peers and is therefore rewarded better.

 ## Badges, Levels & Privileges